IraRe/graph-of-codes/docs/index.md

 :play https://guides.neo4j.com/javaland.html
 ```
 2. A more enhanced English version will be added soon.

-A persistent deployment on https://neo4j.com/cloud/ will be created soon.

 ## *Disclaimer
 As a result of trial and error processing of the data, this project doesn't satisfy the requirements of [reproducible research](https://www.coursera.org/learn/reproducible-research).